aibarrola/Corona-Adventure/README.md

 # Corona Adventure
+A Choose Your Own Adventure Escape Room (COVID-20 edition)

 __Context__:
 Created a choose your own adventure website for my VSA family during the time of quarantine to keep them entertained at home!